ravensdowndev/about-us/roles/software-engineer/README.md

 - Passion to leaning

 ## Our development tech stack
-We are always open to trying new software technology, here is what we are using currently.
+We are always open to trying new software technologies, here is what we are using currently:
 - .Net Framework and .Net core (C#)
 - Python
 - JavaScript, TypeScript